Kathy Salvi: Illinois Republican Party Chair

 In July 2024, Salvi was elected Chair of the Illinois Republican Party, succeeding Don Tracy.
 Her focus as party chair has been addressing issues such as crime, corruption, and cost of living in Illinois, as well as uniting a divided Republican Party.
+She lost her bid for a second term as chairwoman to DuPage County auditor Bob Grogan in May 2026.